Ayushd70/college-assignments/IT-Lab/assignment-7/theory/README.md

 (1, 2, 3)
 >>> del(tup)
 >>> print(tup)
-#tuple is immutable .so we can’t modify any element in it.
+Ans: tuple is immutable .so we can’t modify any element in it.
 ```

 ```